soroswap/docs/02-soroswap-vs-uniswapV2/02-analizing_uniswapv2_pair_contract_part_2.md

 ### A note on arithmetic operations and data types:

-The design of oracle functions requieres some consideration to arithmetic operations and data types, given that neither Solidity nor Soroban support floating point numbers or non-integer number data types natively.
+The design of oracle functions requires some consideration of arithmetic operations and data types, given that neither Solidity nor Soroban support floating-point numbers or non-integer number data types natively.
 Both systems employ custom-made fixed-point number data types, conforming to the [Q format](https://en.wikipedia.org/wiki/Q_(number_format)), which are stored as integers.

 The Q format is a [fixed-point number](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) format that specifies the number of bits used for the integer and fractional parts.
 Both UniswapV2 and Soroswap utilize the **unsigned** variant of the Q format, called UQ, only diverging in the number of bits assigned for the integer and fractional components.
 A UQn.m number is stored as an unsigned integer of n+m bits, where the first n bits are used for the integer part, and the last m bits are used for the fractional part.

-For the sake of ilustration, suppose that we have a UQ4.4 format.
+For illustration, suppose that we have a UQ4.4 format.
 It means that we are using 4 bits for the integer part and 4 bits for the fractional part.
-The whole number is stored in an 8-bit unsigned integer.
+The whole number is stored as an 8-bit unsigned integer.
 Some examples of UQ4.4 numbers are:
 - The number 1.5 in UQ4.4 format is represented as 00011000 in binary.
 The first four bits (0001) represent the integer part 1, and the last four bits (1000) represent the fractional part 0.5.

 - The number 3.75 in UQ4.4 format is represented as 00111100 in binary.
 The first four bits (0011) represent the integer part 3, and the last four bits (1100) represent the fractional part 0.75.

 To convert the binary number back to a decimal number, we divide the value represented by the fractional part by 2 to the power of m.
-In the case of UQ4.4 format, we divide by 2^4 = 16.
+In the case of UQ4.4 format, we divide by $2^4$ = 16.
 So, 00011000 would be converted to 1 (from the integer part) plus 8/16 (from the fractional part), or 1.5.

 In the case of UniswapV2, the [UQ112.112](https://github.com/Uniswap/v2-core/blob/master/contracts/libraries/UQ112x112.sol)